alphagov/government-service-design-manual/service-manual/the-team/recruitment/hub.md

 ## Non-SCS specialist recruitment

 GDS does not need to approve the appointment of non-SCS specialist posts, but will provide a similar level of support for departments seeking to bring in specialist digital skills.
-The template [job descriptions], [organisation design advice] and [salary guidance] should again be a useful starting point for departments and agencies, and is likely to require less tailoring than SCS roles.
+The template [job descriptions](/service-manual/the-team/recruitment/job-descriptions.html), [organisation design advice](/service-manual/the-team/recruitment/scs-orgdesign.html) and [salary guidance](/service-manual/the-team/recruitment/salary-advice.html) should again be a useful starting point for departments and agencies, and is likely to require less tailoring than SCS roles.

 In addition, the Recruitment Hub will provide: